Hydrospheredata/hydro-serving/docs/src/main/paradox/components/cli.md

-# `hs` CLI tool
+# `hs` CLI

-`hs` is a ClI interface to serving cluster, that aggregates API to various services.
+`hs` is a CLI interface to Hydrosphere platform, that aggregates API to various services.

 ## Installation

 `pip install hs`

 @@@ note
-The package is only for python3
+The package is only for Python 3.
 @@@

 ## Commands

 @@@ note
-You can add `--help` parameter for any command for additonal info.
+You can add `--help` parameter for any command for additional info.
 @@@

 ### `hs cluster`